smoghal/cognito-amplify-idp-auth/README.md

 ## Domain Name Setup

 Referring to the `Web Application Proxy Quickstart on AWS` section above, the installation assumes a resolvable domain name.
-Create A Record to point the public IP address of WAP1 and WAP1.
+Create DNS `A Record` to point the public IP address of WAP1 and WAP1.
 It is normal to have two A Records created for a domain.
 This is a cheap way to perform DNS based load balancing.

 - Log in your DNS provider dashboard (We will assume AWS Route53)
 - Create a Hosted Zone (if one doesn't exist) for your domain